Student Code of Conduct

 As a public institution of higher education, which is committed to student access and success, the College maintains the following Core Values and Behavioral Expectations of its students.

 - Integrity.
-All students are expected to exemplify honesty, honor, and a respect for the truth in all of their dealings.
+All students are expected to exemplify honesty, honor, and respect for the truth in all of their dealings.

 - Community.
 Students are expected to positively contribute to the educational community.